mtlynch/mtlynch.io/_retrospectives/2019-06-07-whatgotdone-month-1.md

 The other idea I described [last month](/retrospectives/2019/05/#simplifying-the-editing-workflow) is a tool for writers that focuses on the editing and review process.

-My friend David Toth (TODO: link) had just attended MicroConf, a conference for small software businesses.
+My friend [David Toth](https://twitter.com/jupiterunknown) had just attended [MicroConf](https://www.microconf.com/), a conference for small software businesses.
 He told me there were plenty of writers there who would probably talk to me, so I started reaching out to speakers from the event.

 What I didn't realize was that the speakers at MicroConf are a special type of writer known as conversion experts.
 They specialize in sales copy for websites and emails.